kalinchkma/kalinchkma/README.md

 - 👯 I’m looking to collaborate with other Developer 🫱🏻‍🫲🏿
 - 📖 My Phobia is Trying to learn new concepts/tools in a short time 😵‍💫😵‍💫😵‍💫
 - 👽 Dream: I want to see the edges of the universe
-- ⚡ Fun fact: I love to play video games and drink alcohol 😇
+- ⚡ Fun fact: I love to play video games and imagine about existence 😇

 ### Connect with me: